DHANYA06-ux/file-organizer/README.md

 Project: File Organizer
 Language: Python (Tkinter GUI)

 ## Contact

-If you encounter any issues or have suggestions for improvement,
-feel free to **open an issue** or contact the maintainer.
+If you encounter any issues or have suggestions for improvement, feel free to **open an issue** or contact the maintainer.

+I included:

+1. **Auto-scheduler instructions**
+2. Mention of `schedule` library in Tech Stack
+3. Notes about logs recording scheduler activity
+4. Minor wording tweaks for clarity

+If you want, I can also **add a “Stop Auto-Scheduler” instruction and button** in the README to make it fully complete.

+Do you want me to add that too?